glacials/twos.dev/src/cold/apple.md

 When it works it's beautiful and useful, but when it doesn't it's jarring.

+{{ template "src/templates/\_videos.html.tmpl" "/img/apple-back"}}
-{{ video "Navigating through history in Safari with swipe gestures." "back"}}
+Navigating through history in Safari with swipe gestures.

 I tend to switch back to Chrome for Meet meetings, as I’ve experienced some local-only webcam freezing in Safari of myself or others.